BSA 435 (Final Exam Answers)

 c.
 Performance-based pay systems for CEOs are a key factor in an organization’s development of a performance-driven culture.

-4. At SafeGreen, Inc., there is little variation in pay among employees within the existing job categories.
+d.
+Pay-for-performance systems do not work well for CEOs because organizational performance is strongly affected by economic factors beyond the CEO’s control - At SafeGreen, Inc., there is little variation in pay among employees within the existing job categories.
 Raises are essentially the same for average and excellent performers.
 Although performance appraisals are performed regularly, everyone views the process as paper-shuffling.
 The from the point of view of its performance appraisal system, the culture of SafeGreen, Inc., can best be described as

 a. entitlement-based.